avodonosov/hashver-maven-plugin/README.md

 - skipExistingArtifacts (sys, prj) - When specified tries to find an artifact for every project module, and if the artifact exists - removes the module from maven session, thus skipping its build.
-- existenceCheckMethod (sys, prj) - How the artifact existence check is performed.
+- existenceCheckMethods (sys, prj) - How the artifact existence check is performed.
 A comma separated list, with the following values supported:
   - resolve - The default.
 Invokes standard maven artifact resolution process.
 The downside of this method is that it performs artifact download,